-Robert Palacios is the VP of Communications at The Borderplex Alliance, where he manages the implementation of the Borderplex 2020 regional strategic plan.
+Robert Palacios is the Vice President of Communications at The Borderplex Alliance, where he manages the implementation of the Borderplex 2020 regional strategic plan.
 Before joining The Borderplex Alliance, Robert was a Fellow with Venture For America Fellow, a selective, two-year program that connects college graduates to positions at startup companies in emerging cities nationwide.
 During his VFA Fellowship, Robert was on the Business Development team at Beam Dental, a Columbus, OH-based healthcare technology startup.
 He is a graduate of Oberlin College, where he majored in Politics and Latin American Studies, and also studied music performance at Oberlin Conservatory.
 Robert is an El Paso native and graduate of Coronado High School.

 Tony Ramirez is the Vice President of Economic Development for The Borderplex Alliance where he focuses on business recruitment, retention and expansion efforts, economic development and strategic partnerships.
 A native El Pasoan, Ramirez has more than a decade experience working in various leadership roles in corporate sales for a global Fortune 200 logistics and supply chain company in Dallas/Fort Worth and El Paso, CH Robinson.

 While at Robinson, Mr. Ramirez successfully assisted multiple organizations in various industries with supply chain mapping and process design in regard to distribution, technology optimization, and the end-user experience.
 He has also driven solutions for clients manufacturing in Mexico conducting global cross-border trade.